silversub/terraform/tutorials/multi_region_web_apps.md

 {:important: .important}
 {:download: .download}

-# Tutorial: Deploying WordPress in a highly available web site architecture across multiple regions with Terraform and Ansible
+# Tutorial: Deploying WordPress in a highly available, cross-region web site architecture with Terraform and Ansible
 {: #multi_region}

-Use this tutorial to provision a highly available web site architecture across multiple regions on {{site.data.keyword.Bluemix_notm}} with Terraform.
+Use this tutorial to provision a highly available web site architecture across multiple regions on {{site.data.keyword.Bluemix}} with Terraform.
 Then, deploy a single instance of WordPress and replicate WordPress across the two regions to explore the security and resiliency features of {{site.data.keyword.Bluemix_notm}} Security Groups, DNS, Web Application Firewall (WAF), global and local load balancers.
 With this setup, you can create a resilient, secure and scalable web environment with highly available web sites that use custom DNS domain names.
-In this tutorial, Terraform and Ansible are loosely integrated through the sharing of inventory information.
+Terraform and Ansible are loosely integrated through the sharing of inventory information.
 {: shortdesc}

 ## Solution overview
 {: #overview}

 The following image shows the infrastructure and software components of the highly available web site architecture that you provision as part of this tutorial.
 The basic web site architecture that is used in [Tutorial: Deploying WordPress on {{site.data.keyword.Bluemix_notm}} infrastructure with Terraform and Ansible](/docs/terraform/tutorials/wordpress_with_terraform_and_ansible.html) is deployed into each {{site.data.keyword.Bluemix_notm}} region.
-To balance the workload between the two regions, an {{site.data.keyword.Bluemix_notm}} Internet Services Load Balancer with a user specified domain is deployed into your {{site.data.keyword.Bluemix_notm}} account and configured with a health check.
+To balance the workload between the two regions, an {{site.data.keyword.Bluemix_notm}} Internet Services Load Balancer with a user-specified domain is deployed into your {{site.data.keyword.Bluemix_notm}} account and configured with a health check.
 The health check performs tests for each region to determine if a region is available to receive network traffic.
 If one region becomes unavailable due to a network, app, or infrastructure failure, the health check determines this event and stops sending network traffic to the unavailable region.

 {{site.data.keyword.Bluemix_notm}} Security Groups extend across regions and are used to secure all Apache web servers and the two Mariadb instances.
 The security groups provide secure outbound access to the open source repositories for Apache, Mariadb and WordPress.
 At the same time, the security groups deny all inbound internet traffic except via the {{site.data.keyword.Bluemix_notm}} Load Balancers.
 To secure your environment, the communication between the WordPress instances and the Mariadb databases is limited to the private network and is allowed on the Mariadb ports only.